hadinatajenta/hadinatajenta/README.md

 # 👋 Hi, I’m @hadinatajenta

-I am a fresh graduate from the Sumatera Institute of Technology, majoring in Computer Engineering with a concentration in Software Engineer & Information System.
-With over a year of experience, I specialize in Website and Mobile Development using frameworks like Laravel, React,  and React Native.
+I'm graduate from the Sumatera Institute of Technology, majoring in Computer Engineering with a concentration in Software Engineer & Information System.
+I specialize in Website and Mobile Development using  like Laravel, React,  and React Native.
 I'm also proficient in HTML, CSS, JavaScript, PHP, Bootstrap, Tailwind CSS, ReactJS, MySQL, Python, React, React Native, Node, Figma, and Adobe XD.

 ## 👀 I’m interested in ...